Rubel Phillips

 Phillips ran as a Republican a second time during the 1967 Mississippi gubernatorial election with a more racially moderate approach, losing after getting only 30 percent of the vote.
 He never ran for office again but continued to fundraise for Republican candidates throughout the rest of his life.
 He thereafter became an executive at the Stirling Homex Corporation, but was incarcerated and disbarred after becoming involved in a scheme to inflate profit figures to investors and regulators.
 Reinstated to the bar in 1982, he resumed legal practice and worked as a consultant and counsel for a telephone company.
-He died at an assisted living facility in Ridgeland, Mississippi in 2011.
+He died at an assisted living facility in Ridgeland, Mississippi, in 2011.

 Early life

-Rubel Lex Phillips was born on March 29, 1925, in Alcorn County, Mississippi, United States to William T. Phillips and Ollie Fare Phillips.
+Rubel Lex Phillips was born on March 29, 1925, in Alcorn County, Mississippi, to William T. Phillips and Ollie Fare Phillips.
 He had four brothers, including future writer Thomas Hal Phillips.
 The family grew up poor, and in the 1940s they moved to Kossuth.
 Rubel Phillips graduated from Alcorn Agricultural High School in 1943 and enlisted in the United States Navy.
-He served for four years, including duty in the Pacific Theater of World War II, and retained an officer's commission in the force until he completely retired from the navy with the rank of commander in 1963.
+He served for four years, including duty in the Pacific Theater of World War II, and retained an officer's commission in the force until he retired from the navy with the rank of commander in 1963.
 He graduated from Millsaps College and the University of Mississippi School of Law.
 In 1955, he married Margaret James in Drew and subsequently had two sons with her.

 Political career

 Early career

 Hailing from a politically active family and initially a member of the Democratic Party, Phillips was elected circuit court clerk for Alcorn County, serving from 1952 until 1956.
 He was elected to the Mississippi Public Service Commission in 1955 as its northern district member.
+He succeeded Howard H. Little, who unsuccessfully ran against Nellah Massey Bailey for State Tax Collector rather than seek reelection.
 The two other members of the commission decided to name Phillips as the body's chairman upon their assumption of office.
-He and the rest of the commission were sworn-in on January 16, 1956.
+He and the rest of the commission were sworn in on January 16, 1956.
 During his tenure the commission's regulatory authority was strengthened and it successfully litigated the Southern Bell Telephone and Telegraph Company to lower its rates for Mississippi customers.
 He announced his resignation from the Public Service Commission on December 20, 1957, to join a law firm in Jackson.
 Governor J. P. Coleman appointed his brother, Thomas, to succeed him on the commission.
 His resignation went into effect on January 1, 1958.
 In 1959 he worked on a campaign advisory committee for Ross Barnett.